eleda77/eleda77.github.io/docs/vocab_list.md

 **vambrace** - piece of armor for the forearm

 **veldt** - open, uncultivated country or grassland in southern Africa, conventionally divided by altitude into highveld, middleveld, and lowveld

+**velleity** - a wish or inclination not strong enough to lead to action

 **verruca** - a contagious and usually painful wart on the sole of the foot; a plantar war (any wart in medical use) (also like the character Veruca Salt)